Key takeaways

 The GRE waiver is an exemption that allows certain graduate program applicants to bypass the requirement of taking the GRE.

 The purpose of the GRE waiver is to provide an alternative route for applicants to demonstrate their academic potential and qualifications for admission without having to take the GRE.
-It recognizes that various factors can be indicative of an applicant's ability to succeed in graduate studies, aside from performance on a standardised test.
+It recognises that various factors can be indicative of an applicant's ability to succeed in graduate studies, aside from performance on a standardised test.

-It is granted based on various factors such as exceptional academic achievements, relevant professional experience, advanced degrees, research or publication experience, or exceptional circumstances.
 The specific eligibility criteria and process for obtaining a GRE waiver vary among institutions.
 It's important to research each institution's policies and contact the admissions office for detailed information.

-Also read: PhD in USA without GRE
+Also read: PhD in the USA without GRE

 Why do universities offer GRE waivers?